Intermediate-App-Dev-and-Deploy/Weather-App/README.md

 ---

+### Example

+App Purpose: with the data, and search the data to tell the person the weather
+- turn off the game and go outside, it is nice out
+- it is your play time hours, go play outside
+- play this later

+---

 # CAUTION

 All Sandboxes and Repositories must b e private and shared with Mr. Mercer or anyone accessing them.